MAhsan-Raza/jTransactionProcessorPOC/README.md

   - Adaptors (TCP/IP & RESTful)
   - Parsers (Delimiter based message parsers & JSON)
   - Channel Processor

-Each module (Parsers, adaptors, processors) have their own configurable thread-pools, so we can configure each of them based on load requirements.
+ &amp; Each module (Parsers, adaptors, processors) have their own configurable thread-pools, so we can configure each of them based on load requirements.